-The T-SPOT.TB test is the only IGRA cleared by the United States Food and Drug Administration (FDA) for your patients two and older, including your BCG-vaccinated patients, healthy patients and patients with compromised immune systems.1
+The T-SPOT.TB test is the only IGRA cleared by the FDA for ages two and up1

 The T-SPOT.TB test is a unique, single visit blood test for tuberculosis designed to reduce assay variability and maximize sensitivity, even in the immunocompromised.1PERFORMANCE

 T Cells Matter1